WolframResearch/wolfram-library-link-rs/docs/WhyRust.md

   tests, and more.
 Easily use any of the tens of thousands of existing libraries from [crates.io](https://crates.io) in your project.

+  * E.g. the [`rayon`](https://crates.io/crates/rayon) crate makes it trivial to add multithreading to code that processes elements sequencially.

 * **Testing** –
   Use [`cargo test`][cargo-test] to run all unit, integration, and doc tests[^doc-tests] in your package.
 Define [unit tests][unit-tests] alongside your library code to ensure